St. Simons, Georgia: Since Reconstruction

-Saint Simons' first exports of lumber occurred after the Naval Act of 1794 when timber harvested from two thousand Southern live oak trees from Gascoigne Bluff was used to build the USS Constitution and five other frigates (see six original United States frigates).
+St. Simons' first exports of lumber occurred after the Naval Act of 1794 when timber harvested from two thousand Southern live oak trees from Gascoigne Bluff was used to build the USS Constitution and five other frigates (see six original United States frigates).
 The USS Constitution is known as "Old Ironsides", as cannonballs bounced off its hard live oak planking.

 The second phase of lumber production on the island began in the late 1870s when mills were constructed in the area surrounding Gascoigne Bluff.
 The mills supported a vibrant community that lasted until just after the turn of the twentieth century.
 During this time, lumber from St. Simons was shipped to New York City for use in the construction of the Brooklyn Bridge.

 In contrast to the post-Civil War era, the decline of lumber did not open a new period of economic hardship; for a new industry was taking hold on St. Simons Island.
 As early as the 1870s, summer cottages were being constructed on the island's south end, and a small village was forming to serve them.
 Construction of the pier in 1887 brought visitors by boat from Brunswick and south Georgia.
 The Hotel St. Simons, on the present site of Massengale Park, opened in 1888.
 About a decade later, two hotels were built near the pier.
 The arrival of the automobile and the opening of the Torras Causeway in 1924 ensured the continued growth of tourism on St. Simons, the only one of the Golden Isles not privately held.
-New hotels were built.
-Roads were constructed, and tourism became the dominant force in the Island's economy.
+New hotels were built, roads were constructed, and tourism became the dominant force in the island's economy.